MeetK208/convin-expense-tracker/output.md

 ![alt text](./images/image10.png)

-This screenshot displays the endpoint that lists all registered users in the application with pagination support.
-It retrieves and shows user information like customer ID and name.
+This screenshot displays the endpoint that lists all registered users in the application.
+It retrieves and shows user information like user ID, E-mail and name.

 ---